The other signs and symptoms of preeclampsia may include:

 Please note that HELLP can be dangerously unpredictable.
 It may develop suddenly even before detecting a rise in the blood pressure, or it may occur without any symptom.

-Mothers must attend their prenatal check-ups, so their doctor can spot the signs of preeclampsia, particularly high blood pressure and protein in their urine.
+Mothers-to-be must attend their prenatal check-ups, so their doctor can detect signs of preeclampsia, particularly high blood pressure.

 Once diagnosed, the treatment will depend on several factors, like how severe your symptoms are, how far along you are, and your baby’s health.
 If possible, the doctor may recommend the early delivery of your baby, as it’s the most effective way to treat the condition.

-If delivery is not yet possible, the doctor will most likely give you instructions on how often you’ll need to attend check-ups, monitor your BP, and undergo tests.
+If delivery is not yet indicated, the doctor will give you instructions on how often you’ll need to attend check-ups, monitor your BP, and undergo tests.

 They may also give you some medications and order bedrest.
 In severe preeclampsia cases, the physician may also recommend hospitalization, so that you can be monitored more closely.